Chart Color Schemes

 Tallebudgera Valley has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area is significantly influenced by changes to local infrastructure.
-AreaSearch has identified 21 projects that are likely to impact the area.
-Notable projects include Treetops Plaza Redevelopment - Urbia Burleigh Masterplan, Treetops North Precinct, M1 Pacific Motorway Varsity Lakes to Tugun Upgrade, and Currumbin Eco-Parkland.
-The following list details those projects considered most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 20 projects that could affect this region.
+Notable ones include Treetops Plaza Redevelopment - Urbia Burleigh Masterplan, Treetops North Precinct, M1 Pacific Motorway Varsity Lakes to Tugun Upgrade, and Currumbin Eco-Parkland.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.